The Habitual Howling Hierarchy

 If someone asked me my least favorite joke, I probably couldn’t come up with it on the spot, but if someone else said, “What about the ‘Your fly is down’ joke?”

 “That’s it!”
 I’d say.
 It’s one of those jokes that only works in-person.
 In a situation comedy, written in, presumably, a writer’s room, how does this get a thumbs up from a head writer?
 How does the head writer not say, “We can do better than that, c’mon guys.
 That’s a Friends joke.
 Surely, we can do better than recycling a Friends joke.”
-If I were writing this exchange, I would have the butt end of this fly joke say, “Okay thanks,” as he zips his zipper up, “but that doesn’t take away from my observation.”
-This rebuttal is somehow viewed as one character putting another in their place, and it must be viewed as effective in some quarters, because so many writers write it in as dialogue.
+If I were writing this exchange, I would have the butt of this fly joke say, “Okay thanks,” as he zips his zipper up, “but that doesn’t take away from my observation.”
+The ‘Fly down’ rebuttal is somehow viewed as one character putting another in their place, and it must be viewed as effective in some quarters, because so many writers write it in as dialogue.
 Personally, I’d like to have a word with the world to have them help me finally put this insipid “Your fly is down” joke out of its misery.

 Tictacs de un Reloj